 Northern Nevada has a well-deserved reputation as a great place to do business.
 But we can’t take that advantage for granted.
 Policymakers are considering proposals related to the taxes you pay, education and the quality of our roads and highways.
 These policies affect your ability to run and grow your business.
 As a businessperson, you ignore public policy at your own peril.
-The Chamber is the only broad-based business group in our community that aggressively advocates a pro-business policy agenda on your behalf.
-We also endorse and support pro-business candidates for public office.
+The Reno+Sparks Chamber of Commerce is the only broad-based business group in our community that aggressively advocates a pro-business policy agenda on your behalf.
 Click here to see our Agenda for Economic Vitality.

 Your Chamber supports Northern Nevada businesses in many ways.
 We are on the ground full-time in Carson City while the Legislature is in session.
-Here are this year’s priorities as we support your business in Carson City:
+Here were the 2017 year priorities as we supported your business in Carson City:

 1. Stable and Predictable Tax Policy for Nevada Nevada’s prospects for economic vitality hinge in significant part on a stable and predictable tax policy that encourages companies to locate facilities and wealth-building industries in the state.
 Many of the companies doing business in, or considering relocating to, Nevada are here because the state has no income tax, no weight-distance tax, no estate tax and no inventory tax.
 The Chamber opposes the imposition of any such tax, but does support tax reform that results in a broad-based, fair, and stable system.